 The words on the architrave read: IN HONOREM PRINCIPIS APOST PAULUS V BURGESIUS ROMANUS PONT.
 MAX.
 AN.
 MDCXII PONT.
 VII.
 Translation: "Paul V Borghese, the Roman Pope [did this] in honor of the prince of apostles in the year 1612, the seventh of his papacy."
 But does it look like a church?
 Miller writes that it is a "very much more unremarkable church than most of its unrealised earlier avatars.
-This has usually been blamed on the architect who built the nave and facade, rather than on the papal officials who turned their backs on a century of intermittent brilliance and enduring muddle..." (p.
+This has usually been blamed on the architect who built the nave and facade, rather than on the papal officials who turned their backs on a century of intermittent brilliance and enduring muddle...." (p.
 90.)

 A few minutes later, the space is still almost empty.

-The barrel vault of the nave presses down with almost the opposite effect of Gothic verticality, while the dome is almost lost.
-There is some compensation in profuse decoration, executed by an army working for Bernini, who was also the author of the famous baldachinno that stands under the dome.
+The barrel vault of the nave presses down with almost the opposite effect of Gothic verticality, and the dome is almost lost.
+There is some compensation in profuse decoration, executed by an army working for Bernini, who was also the author of the famous baldacchino that stands under the dome.
 A "bedstead," according to the sharp-tongued Charles Dickens.
 Nominally at least, it stands over the tomb of St. Peter, whose throne is brilliantly lit in the apse beyond.